truenas/documentation/content/SCALETutorials/Apps/UsingCatalogs.md

 **Delete** allows users to remove a catalog from the system.
 Users cannot delete the default TRUENAS catalog.

-**Summary** lists all apps in the catalog and sorts then by train, app, and version.
+**Summary** lists all apps in the catalog and sorts them by train, app, and version.

 Users can filter the list by **Train** type (**All**, **charts**, or **test**), and by **Status** (**All**, **Healthy**, or **Unhealthy**).